SpartzInc/automation_object/docs/examples/simple/README.md

 ### Installation and Execution

 1. cd into this directory
-2. Run command $bundle install
+2. Run command 'bundle install' to install the gems needed
-3. Run command $ruby run.rb
+3. Run command 'ruby run.rb' to run the already script to interact with the UI
 4. Press enter to quit

 ### play.rb usage